MicrosoftDocs/azure-docs/articles/lab-services/classroom-labs/administrator-guide.md

 Consider the following points when determining how to structure your classroom labs:

-- **All VMs within a classroom lab are deployed with the same image that's published**.
+- **All VMs within a classroom lab are deployed with the same image that's published**

     As a result, if you have a class that requires different lab images be published at the same time, separate classroom labs must be created for each one.

-- **Usage quota is set at the lab level and applies to all users within the lab**.
+- **Usage quota is set at the lab level and applies to all users within the lab**

     To set different quotas for users, you must create separate classroom labs.
 However, it's possible to add more hours to a specific user after you have set the quota.

-- **The startup or shutdown schedule is set at the lab level and applies to all VMs within the lab**.
+- **The startup or shutdown schedule is set at the lab level and applies to all VMs within the lab**

     Similar to the previous point, if you need to set different schedules for users, you need to create separate classroom labs.